 Hit enter and follow the instructions.
 Finally, type and run this next function to make sure everything is working with your setup.
 When you complete the survey later, you will need to copy and paste the output of this function.

 After you are done, you need to create a GitHub account.
 See Figure A.2 for a demonstration of how to do that.
 Make note of your username, as we will ask you for it in the pre-course survey.
 Make sure to remember your password, either write it down somewhere or (even better) use a password manager to store your password for you.

 Note: GitHub is a company and website, while Git is a software.
 There is sometimes confusion about these two things since they both say “Git”.
 It’s important to distinguish that they are two separate things.

-Or click it from the menu bar on the side.
 While you may have signed up to this course to learn more about R, you should know that conducting reproducible research goes beyond R and RStudio.
 As such, we will be spending a lot of time exploring other tools that are used in conjunction with R, to improve the structure and transparency of your work.
-So, while it may feel like you are not doing so much “coding” straight away, just know that all of the readings and exercises are designed to set you up for success in doing reproducible research.
+This course is designed to not only introduce you to R, but also to show ways of conducting reproducible research and data analysis in R.

 If you haven’t read the syllabus, please read it now.
-Read over what the course will cover, what we expect you to learn at the end of it, and what our basic assumptions are about who you are and what you know.
-At the end of this pre-course assignment we’ll ask you a few questions to see if you understand what you’ll learn in the course.
+Read over what the course will cover, what we expect you to learn by the end of it, and what our basic assumptions are about who you are and what you already know.
+At the end of this section, we’ll ask you a few questions to see if you understand what you’ll learn in the course.

 the final group project assignment

-will allow you to practice in a team everything you’ve learned.
+will allow you to practice everything you’ve learned in a team setting.

 To quickly access the final project assignment from inside RStudio,

 You’re almost done.
-Please fill out the pre-course survey to find this assignment, at this link or with this command:
+Please fill out the pre-course survey to finish this section, either at this link or with this function: